mathewgomas-alfred/mathewgomas.io/general_concepts/colors/scene_linear_painting.rst

    :align: center
    :figwidth: 800

    The leftmost image is both the lighting based one and the color layer separate, the middle with the two layers multiplied and the right a luminosity based view.
-This cat is a nice example as it demonstrates why having textures and lighting separate could be interesting.)
+This cat is a nice example as it demonstrates why having textures and lighting separate could be interesting.

 You can even combine this with a value based workflow by opening a new view and setting the component to luminosity.
 That way you can see both the grayscale as well as the lighting based version of the image next to one another.

-The keen minded will notice that a lighting based workflow kind of resembles the idea of a light-pass and a color pas in 3d rendering.
+The keen minded will notice that a lighting based workflow kind of resembles the idea of a light pass and a color pass in 3d rendering.
 And indeed, it is basically the same, so you can use lighting passes from 3d renders here, just save them as EXR and import them as a layer.
 One of the examples where scene linear painting simplifies combining methods.

 Finishing up
 ~~~~~~~~~~~~